TheDuckFrederik/InterSystems/EX3.2/EX3.2.md

 ```
 Class EX32.MSG.DDFM Extends Ens.Request
 {
+	Property FirstName As %String;
+	Property MiddleName As %String;
-	Property ID As %Integer;
+	Property LastName As %String;
-	Property PatientID As %Integer;
+	Property SSN As %String;
-	Property HospitalID As %Integer;
+	Property hHospitalName As %String;
-	Property SpecialtyID As %Integer;
+	Property sSpecialty As %String;
-	Property ProfessionalID As %Integer;
+	Property prProfessionalName As %String;
-	Property AppointmentTypeID As %Integer;
+	Property atAppointmentType As %String;
-	Property InsuranceCompanyID As %Integer;
+	Property icInsuranceCompany As %String;
-	Property Reason As %String(MAXLEN = 5000);
+	Property aReason As %String(MAXLEN = 5000);
-	Property AppointmentDate As %String;
+	Property aAppointmentDate As %String;
-	Property AppointmentTime As %String;
+	Property aAppointmentTime As %String;
 	Property FileName As %String;
 }
 ```